devilbox/docker-nginx-stable/doc/features.md

 1. Automated virtual hosts can be enabled by providing `-e MASS_VHOST_ENABLE=1`.
 2. You should mount a local project directory into the Docker under `/shared/httpd` (`-v /local/path:/shared/httpd`).
 3. You can optionally specify a global server name suffix via e.g.: `-e MASS_VHOST_TLD_SUFFIX=.loc`
-4. You can optionally specify a global subdirectory from which the virtual host will servve the documents via e.g.: `-e MASS_VHOST_DOCROOT=www`
+4. You can optionally specify a global subdirectory from which the virtual host will servve the documents via e.g.: `-e MASS_VHOST_DOCROOT_DIR=www`
 5. Allow the Docker to expose its port via `-p 80:80`.
 6. Have DNS names point to the IP address the container runs on (e.g. via `/etc/hosts`)